Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 2. The facilitator talks through each note in turn
 3. The facilitator creates a summary note that captures the agreement and divergence of the team's contributions
 4. The facilitator asks for any further thoughts from the team and adds to the summary if necessary

+---

+# Problem Analysis

-5. The facilitator then leads an analysis of the summary to firm up the problem description and resolve any disagreements.
+1. The facilitator then leads an analysis of the summary to firm up the problem description and resolve any disagreements.
 The following questions can be used as a start point -

     - How does this damage the business?​
     - Will key business stakeholders recognise the problem?